9 Fixed Mindset VS Growth Mindset Real-World Examples

 9. Attitude Toward Learning

-Carol Dweck has been quoted saying, “The belief that cherished qualities can be developed creates a passion for learning.”
+Carol Dweck said, “The belief that cherished qualities can be developed creates a passion for learning.”

 Growth mindset learning | growth mindset vs fixed mindset chart | growth mindset famous examples

 Along with the belief that you can continuously learn comes an unquenchable thirst for knowledge.
-It comes with an attitude of purpose toward learning and engaging with new and challenging information to transform your current self into someone who is smarter, stronger, and more versatile.
+It comes with an attitude of purpose toward understanding and engaging with new and challenging information to transform your current self into someone more intelligent, stronger, and more versatile.

 People with a growth mindset don’t like to see anyone’s potential go to waste–especially their own.
-So they maintain a positive attitude toward developing themselves through learning and experiencing as much as they can.
+So, they maintain a positive attitude toward developing themselves through learning and experiencing as much as possible.

 A Growth Mindset Response to Learning